jgruber/hedgcoxekhav/README.md

 `LIVELYNESS_CHECK_SECS`: How often to send status requests to the devices to check reachability.

+`CHANNEL_MIX_ONLY`: Only send channel mix settings (fader and sends) from the saved scene to the mixer.
+Default is false.

 `scenes`: a YAML list of scene objects to display a tile to load.

 A scene object looks like this: